-NVIDIA Unveils Rubin at CES 2026: Cheaper Chips and Cars That Reason
+NVIDIA Unveils Rubin at CES 2026 and the Alpamayo Research Model

 Rubin: six chips designed as a single piece

-The announcement with the most technical weight is Rubin, named after American astronomer Vera Rubin and already, according to the company, in full-scale production.
-NVIDIA describes it as its first "extreme-codesigned" AI platform, a term of its own coinage meaning that its six components were designed together to function as a single system, rather than assembling parts conceived separately.
+The announcement with the most technical weight is Rubin, named after American astronomer Vera Rubin and, according to the company, already in production.
+NVIDIA calls it its first “extreme-codesigned” AI platform: six chips and system software conceived as a rack, network, and storage platform.
+That description comes from the supplier; it is not yet an independent evaluation of a deployed system.

 - Rubin GPU, delivering 50 petaflops of inference in NVFP4 format (a low-precision numerical representation that allows models to run faster while using less memory).